swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-33-build-and-publish-the-model-with-bentoml-and-docker-locally.md

 publish the model with [:simple-bentoml: BentoML](../tools.md) and [:simple-docker: Docker](../tools.md).

-This will allow to share the model with others and deploy it on a Kubernetes in a later chapter.
+This will allow you to share the model with others and deploy it on a Kubernetes cluster in a later chapter.

 In this chapter, you will learn how to: